Business chess: Demonstration boards

 Parallel variants of a game (branches) can be played on five nearby demonstration boards, numbered 1 to 5, each of which has its own rating (See Photo 2).
 Teams can decide to change the number of branches and their ratings.
 The score of each branch (on a particular board) is equal to its chess result, multiplied by the rating of the given branch.
 The final score of the game is equal to the sum of results of all branches.

-The game begins on one demonstration board only, representing branch 1 (see Figure 1) with rating 10.
+The game begins on one demonstration board only, representing branch 1 (see Figure 1) with rating 10 (game rating).
 Branching is used (see Figure 2) to increase the number of branches.

 To carry out a Branching the team on its move copies the position from board 1 to a free demonstration board, apply differing continuations (for example, on a demonstration board 1 move e4, and on a board 2 – g3).
 In this case, the rating of the original (maternal) branch is distributed between the child branches according to the decision made by the team making the branch.
 As a result of the subsequent branching there will appear branches 3, 4, and 5.

 If in the course of a game one of the teams gets a branch with a lost position (e.g. branch 1 in Figure 3), then the team may resign the game in that branch and transfer all the chips of its rating to the demonstration board of another (parallel) branch, where the team has an undefeated position (e.g. branch 2).
 This represents the so-called Selection, which offers a team a possibility of winning back what has been lost.